 Classes

-All In Dance Academy provides age-appropriate dance education for dancers of all abilities, ages 2-18.
+All In Dance Academy provides age-appropriate dance education for dancers of all abilities, ages 2-Adult.
 Whether your son wants to learn the latest TikTok moves or your daughter wants to plié in a pink tutu, we’ll have a class that fits their personality.

 What is dance class like?